KevinGrant12/revolution-carousel/carouselModule/README.md

 A reusable carousel component written in vanilla js.

-Coading assessment for the team at Revolution Parts.
+Coding assessment for the team at Revolution Parts.

 ---

 ## Demo

+Demonstrates how the user can select options and use custom events to animate things like an information card and the built-in coupon.

 ### Run a local server.
-Ex: Install npm > install http-server > run "http-server" in project folder
+**Ex:** Install npm > install http-server > run "http-server" in project folder

-Ex: Install php > run "php -S localhost:8080" in project folder
+**Ex:** Install php > run "php -S localhost:8080" in project folder

+---

+## Usage

+1. Create carousel div with class name of choice
+2. Create ".slider" div inside carousel. ( Any children are treated as slides )
+3. Add slides with desired content.
+4. In script, initiate slider with preferred options.

 ---